Twins manager Rocco Baldelli prepares for 'ramp up'

 "We have a lot of baseball people who are starting to ramp up," Twins manager Rocco Baldelli said, "because if we are going to come back and play, this is when you are going to need to ramp up, right now, get it going before something is officially announced or before we have any specific dates we are working toward."

-Baldelli and Twins president of baseball operations Derek Falvey spent Monday on a series of Zoom conferences to discuss plans and to continue their constant check in with players and staff.
+Baldelli and Twins president of baseball operations Derek Falvey spent Monday on a series of Zoom conferences to discuss plans and to continue checking in with players and staff.
 The Twins and other teams will need direction from the league office on how to proceed in some cases, leaving them to prepare for different scenarios.

 "There is still a lot to be worked out with respect to any exhibition schedule.
 For us right now … we're planning on both locations at the present until we have it ultimately finalized as a league."